List-avoiding orientations: A sufficient condition for an -avoiding orientation

 Now, we are ready to state our sufficient condition for when $G$ has an $F$-avoiding orientation.
 Although we prove the following theorem within the framework of forbidden vertex imbalances, it is easy to see that the theorem also holds in the setting of forbidden vertex out-degrees.

 \begin{theorem} Let $F:V(G) \rightarrow 2^{\mathbb Z}$ be an assignment of forbidden imbalances for a graph $G$.
-Suppose that there exists an ordering of $V(G)$ and a spanning subgraph $H$ of $G$ such that for each vertex $v \in V(G)$, it holds that Then $G$ has an $F$-avoiding orientation. \end{theorem}
+Suppose that there exists an ordering of $V(G)$ and a spanning subgraph $H$ of $G$ such that for each vertex $v \in V(G)$, Then $G$ has an $F$-avoiding orientation. \end{theorem}

-\begin{proof} In the proof we will use the notation introduced above.
+\begin{proof} In the proof we use the notation introduced above.
 We also set $E = E(G)$.
-In order to prove that $G$ has an $F$-avoiding orientation, we will show that the monomial expansion of $f$ over $K$ contains a square-free term and then apply the Combinatorial Nullstellensatz as described above.
-Given an edge-set $A \subseteq E$, we say that $y^A$ is in the \emph{support} of $f$ if the monomial $y^A$ has nonzero coefficient in the expansion of $f$.
-If $y^A$ is in the support of $f$, we will also say that $A$ is in the support of $f$, and we write $A \in \supp(f)$.
+In order to prove that $G$ has an $F$-avoiding orientation, we show that the monomial expansion of $f$ over $K$ contains a square-free term and then apply the Combinatorial Nullstellensatz as described above.
+Given an edge set $A \subseteq E$, we say that $y^A$ is in the \emph{support} of $f$ if the monomial $y^A$ has nonzero coefficient in the expansion of $f$.
+If $y^A$ is in the support of $f$, we also say that $A$ is in the support of $f$, and we write $A \in \supp(f)$.
 For each $j$ ($1 \leq j \leq n$), we write

 and we observe that $f = f_n$.